Why choose the MRE degree?

 Are there “Open Houses” for the MRE program?

 Yes.
-The MRE program hosts a virtual “Open House” with faculty participation during the Fall term.
-Please visit the Connect to the GSD page to register for an MRE Open House event.
+The MRE program hosts a virtual “Open House” in mid-Fall which faculty and students discuss the program and answer questions.
+Please go to the Connect to the GSD page to register for the MRE Open House.

 What is the tuition for the MRE program?